Vyral/base-template/_drafts/when-does-it-make-sense-to-sell-your-home-as-is.md

 {% include youtube.html %}

-Marketing your home as is can deter buyers, and today give greater insight into why this is.
+<center>Marketing your home as is can deter buyers, and today give greater insight into why this is.</center>

 Is it ever a good idea to sell your home as is?